 The Marcellus Shale Coalition’s Klaber warned the situation becomes trickier, if each county imposes its own collection method.
 “As long as the program to administer looks the same, but for a rate, I think it could be workable,” she said.
 But differing collections systems, on top of varying municipal ordinances, “could have a dampening impact on the industry,” she said.
 “Especially when somewhere like Ohio…has a pretty straightforward local government structure.”

 A state-level collection system would also make things more predictable for PennDOT, the Department of Environmental Protection, and other state-level agencies due to receive impact fee money.
 Corbett estimates his fee would bring in $120 million.
 But if not every county levies an assessment, and counties begin lowering their rates in order to appeal to drillers, the $120 million suddenly becomes much smaller.
+The Road Ahead

 The next step in the Corbett plan’s journey from proposal to law comes behind closed doors, when the administration begins meeting with legislative leaders.
 Based on their initial reactions, top lawmakers will likely try to ditch the county-level system.